-City leads the way with its willingness to go where other palates fear to tread
+Other cities have all-natural, locally made ice creams, but Los Angeles leads the way with its willingness to go where other tastebuds fear to tread.

 “People are opening their perspective in terms of flavors,” says Algazi, a former Disney marketing exec who now sells his Palapa Azul ice creams, sorbets and paletas (popsicles) at Whole Foods and other outlets.Hollywood’s Mashti Malone was the trailblazer more than 25 years ago with Persian-inspired flavors like orange blossom-pistachio, ginger-rosewater and pomegranate sorbet.

 Mashti Malone’s has been so successful that it recently opened a second branch in Glendale.
 However, the biggest indicator of success may be found in its competitors, who are crafting some palate-surprising flavors of their own.

 La Cienega’s Boule bakery sells the most expensive ice cream in Los Angeles with flavors like cherry-Earl Grey, Cavaillon melon and tangerine sorbet sweetened with agave syrup, the refined sap of the plant from which tequila is made.